The need for Cyber Security is recognized and demonstrated across our campus in multiple programs of study.

-As a State agency, we are under the umbrella of the parent policies of Louisiana community and Technical College System (LCTCS) and Louisiana Office of Information technology (OIT).
+As a State agency, we are under the umbrella of the parent policies of Louisiana community and Technical College System (LCTCS) and Louisiana Office of technology services (OTS).

 NOTE: An updated version of BPCC policy is currently under review and should be posted in the next couple of months.

 Implementation of the institution IA security plan to encourage IA awareness throughout the campus.

 In the Cyber Information Technology Division our students are required to read and agree with the Networking Code.

 Banners are used on all student computers reminding them about IA security and other topics along same lines.
 The current banner says: This computer is private property and is for authorized users only.
 Unauthorized access is strictly prohibited.
 Individuals using this computer system with or without authority, or in excess of their authority, are subject to having all their activities on this system monitored and recorded by security personnel.
 Anyone using this system expressly consents to monitoring of their activities and is advised that if such monitoring reveals possible evidence of criminal activity, security personnel will provide the evidence of such to corporate and law enforcement officials.
 Violators will be prosecuted to the fullest extent of the law.

 The current Computer Use Policy states,

 Any software loaded onto College computers must support College business.
 This includes software purchased by the College or by a College employee or student.
 The Computer Services may remove any software from a system that is not licensed, is deemed inappropriate by the Provost, or Chancellor that is in any way detrimental to hardware, software, or the College network.